 Bedlington is of course noted for giving its name to that famous breed of dog, the Bedlington Terrier which was perhaps originally bred by the miners of the area to hunt vermin in the mines.
 The name Bedlington Terrier came into use around 1825.

 Originally the breed seems to have been called the Rothbury Terrier from another Northumberland town but it was at Bedlington that it first came into being.

 The breeding was begun in 1816-1818 by Joseph Ainsley at Bedlington after he purchased and crossed a dog belonging to a Mr Coxon of Rothbury with a dog belonging to a Mr Dixon of Longhorsley.
 An Edward Coates, also of Bedlington, continued the development of the breed in the 1820s with further crossings and it was from his experimentation that we get the current Bedlington Terrier.

-Bedlington Terriers are closely related to Otterhounds and whippets and are a small dog with a distinct shaggy coat taht gives them a distinctly lamb-like appearance.
+Bedlington Terriers are closely related to Otterhounds and Whippets and are a small dog with a distinct shaggy coat that gives them a distinctly lamb-like appearance.
 ‘Rothbury’s Lamb’ was once an alternative name for the breed.

 The villages and little towns of the Bedlingtonshire area between the Blyth and Wansbeck developed as mining or industrial settlements in the nineteenth century, though several of these places have earlier roots.

 Cambois is situated along the coast opposite the town and port of Blyth with which it is strongly associated and is in fact pronounced ‘Cammus’.